-From a traveler’s perspective, there are two reasonable responses to the prospect of a long, cold winter: embrace the chill and seek out the most spectacular winter destinations, or follow the warmth, wherever you can find it.
+Travelers face two reasonable responses to the prospect of a long, cold winter: embrace the chill and seek out the most spectacular winter destinations, or follow the warmth – wherever you can find it.

 If you’ve had your fill of icy sidewalks and overheated buildings, no one will blame you for choosing option two.
-For US travelers, you don’t even need to leave the country to ditch the scarves and mittens.
+And US travelers don’t even need to leave the country to ditch the scarves and mittens.

 Whether you’re after a beach escape, a wildlife adventure or a dose of big-city culture, here’s where to find fun in the sun this winter.